laravel-enso/documentation/docs/backend/forms.md

 Flag that sets whether authorization checks should be made.
 If not given in the form, the option is read from the global form configuration, found at `config/enso/forms.php`.
 If given, it overrides the global value.

-#### dividerTitlePlacement
-- Is: optional
-- Type: string
-- Value: may be one of `"left"`, `"center"`, `"right"`

-It specifies the relative position of the divider.
-If not given, the option is read from the global form configuration, found at `config/enso/forms.php`

 #### params
 - Is: optional
 - Type: object